floschinnerl/composync/README.md

 # composync

-we're currently in a pre-alpha stage, testing/usage on your own risk get in contact if you're interested!
+we're currently in a pre-alpha stage, testing/usage on your own risk. get in contact if you're interested!

 ### pre-requisits
 you must have node.js and vue.js installed, as well as supercollider